 Total to be repaid (including all fees): $7,388

 Total interest paid on principal (including all fees): $4,388*

 *Please note that this example is fictional and should not be taken as an accurate representation of what an individual applicant can expect to be offered by a lender.
 The calculations are merely a representation of how much someone would pay over a certain period of time with this particular interest rate and these particular fees.

 If a bad credit bike loan isn't the best fit for your finances, there are some other options.
 One example to consider is the possibility of using a credit card to pay for a new bike.
 Customers may be able to take advantage of a 0% p.a. introductory interest rate offer, which could make paying for a bike with a credit card a more affordable option than a high interest loan, in some cases.
 For those considering paying for a bike with plastic, there are a number of factors to consider.

 Another option for avoiding bad credit borrowing, as mentioned earlier, is to wait until your credit file is in better shape.
 There are plenty of things you can do to improve your credit score, including disputing any incorrect listings, and in the interim you can keep putting money aside in a savings account so that the amount you eventually need to borrow (if any) will be reduced.

 Will a lender assess my employment history when I apply?

 Yes.
-Earning a regular income will boost your chances of approval, as will being able to show a steady history of employment.
-If you’re still in the probationary period at your current job, you’ll most likely find it hard to get approved.
+Earning a regular income and being able to show a steady history of employment is a requirement of many lenders.
+However, some lenders will accept applicants on Centrelink payments.
+If you’re still in the probationary period at your current job, you’ll most likely find it difficult to get approved.

 You should be very wary of lenders offering these types of loans, since a credit check is an essential part of the responsible lending process.